oldkingcone/Anonfinder-CLI/README.md

-# twitter_lookup
+# AnonFinder-CLI
-simple tool to do a twitter lookup and information grab
+CLI to Anonfinder